Exclusively pumping, also known as Eping, is a way for a mother to continue to give her baby breast milk when breastfeeding has failed or is delayed.

 - Drain your breasts as much as possible with every pumping session; this will signal your body to produce more milk.

-- Drink lots of fluids, especially water, this will hydrate your body to increase milk production.
+- Drink lots of fluids, especially water, to hydrate your body and increase milk production.

 - Eat a well-balanced diet.
 (Breastfeeding diet guidelines)

 - A list of safe herbs that can increase supply.